RedHat-UX/red-hat-design-system/elements/rh-card/docs/20-guidelines.md

 </rh-alert>

-### Variants
+### Patterns

-There are several card variants that can be used for a variety of use cases.
+There are several card patterns that can be used for a variety of use cases.
+To learn more, visit the <a href="/patterns/card/">Card patterns page</a>.

 <div class="card-grid grid xs-two-columns md-three-columns">
   <rh-card>